yadlra/workshop-irmo-london/index.md

 The exercises below are to be followed as the workshop progresses.
 The pieces of codes provided contain “TODO” annotations where you can complete the exercises yourself.

-If you have trouble understanding any of the exercises, don't hesitate to ask me, what am I here for! 😁 👐
+If you have trouble understanding any of the exercises, don't hesitate to ask me, is what am I here for! 😁 👐

 Some very important links to explore more:

 [p5.js!](https://p5js.org/)

-## (English) Basics of a program - (Español) Basicos de un programa
+## (English) Basics of a program - (Español) Basicos(?) de un programa

 ### Objective:
 Discover the structure of a p5js code, the general syntax of the language, the comments